|

 generating files for use in clusters.

-its argument.
-This string is passed to the operating system as a
+This string is sent to the operating system as a shell command.
+When

 This example writes a directory listing to a file named